 You need to use an event marker as just a training aid, then move beyond it, otherwise what do you do in everyday life when you don’t have a clicker available?
 Or a treat to give afterwards?
 It’s a means to an end, to initially train a behavior and not to use forever.

-They’re comfortable in the hand, need only the smallest amount of pressure to operate making them extremely easy to use and are available for just $6 for a pack of three.
+It’s comfortable in the hand, need only the smallest amount of pressure to operate making them extremely easy to use and are available for just $4.
 Great value.

 The use of a clicker or event markers in training are a very effective way to improve communication between a trainer and a dog.
 There is simply no better way to tell a dog precisely which behavior we are rewarding.